brandur/sorg/content/drafts/mongodb.md

 >
 > &mdash; Abraham Maslow, 1966

-While a great idea in theory, in my experience that when easily available, it's vastly more likely for sharding to be abused than used appropriately.
+While a great idea in theory, I've already shown above how sharding can be disadvantageous when it comes to ensuring consistency.
+Also, in my experience, it's vastly more likely for sharding to be abused than used appropriately.
 Enthusiastic engineers will inevitably shard prematurely and unwisely, and the darker sides of sharding become apparent immediately:

 * Cross-record ACID guarantees and constraints are gone forever.
 * Data becomes difficult to find and cross-reference because it exists across a number of different systems.
-This makes the job of every operator more difficult.
+This makes the jobs of operators more difficult.
 * Application code becomes riddled with sharding logic and trends towards becoming bloated and hugely complex.
 * It becomes apparent that a poor sharding strategy was used (early sharding